ecadlabs/taquito/docs/wallet_API.md

 npm install @taquito/taquito @taquito/beacon-wallet @temple-wallet/dapp
 ```

-A separate step from setting up the wallet in the dApp code as a developer is to setup the wallet as the user.
-This step is different for each wallet.
+A separate step from setting up the wallet in the dApp code as a developer is to set up the wallet as the user.
+This step is different for each wallet (e.g., Temple needs the user to install a browser extension).
 Some wallets are browser extensions, while others are mobile apps or web wallets.
 We will explain the requirements for the different wallets in detail in the sections below.

 ## Connecting the wallet